 - Disabled American Veterans (DAV) – Donate online with no minimum (not tax-deductible).

 - American Heart Association – Donate online ($10 minimum) and receive a link to their Shop Smart, Eat Smart digital recipe booklet.
-You can also donate by mail with this printable donation form.
+You can also donate by mail.

 - The National Wildlife Federation – Donate online ($5 minimum) and receive a free field bag with a donation of $30 or more.
 If you donate at least $15, you’ll receive benefits like a subscription to the National Wildlife magazine, a discount on catalog merchandise, and other gifts throughout the year.

-- Veterans of Foreign Wars (VFW) – Donate online with no minimum (not tax-deductible).
+- Veterans of Foreign Wars (VFW) – Donate online with no minimum.

-- Leukemia & Lymphoma Society – Donate online with no minimum.
+- Leukemia & Lymphoma Society – Donate online ($1 minimum).

 - Arbor Day Foundation – Donate online ($10 minimum).